-We have equity investments in two publicly traded companies, OncoCyte and AgeX.
-As of March 31, 2020, the value of our investments in OncoCyte and AgeX was approximately \$14.8 million and \$0.7 million, respectively, based on their stock prices as of that date.
+As of September 30, 2020, we had equity investments in two U.S. publicly traded companies, OncoCyte and AgeX.
+As of September 30, 2020, the value of our investments in OncoCyte and AgeX was approximately \$5.0 million and \$41,000, respectively, based on their closing stock prices as of that date.
 If these companies were to have delays in clinical trials or commercialization activities or otherwise realize the specific business, regulatory and other risks applicable to them, the value of their common stock and the valuation of our investment could be negatively affected.
 If these companies were to fail and ultimately cease operations, we may lose the entire value of our investments.
-In addition, the value of our marketable equity securities may be significantly and adversely impacted by deteriorating global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
+In addition, the value of our marketable equity securities may be significantly and adversely impacted by deteriorating global economic conditions and the disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.